Harley-Davidson Motorcycle Truck (1913–1915)

 Cargo Capacity and Real-World Use

 Harley-Davidson advertising promoted the Motorcycle Truck as maneuverable and easy to handle.
-The quoted 550-pound carrying capacity was substantial for the era, especially when paired with low operating cost.
+The period factory photograph preserved here advertises a 600-pound carrying capacity, substantial for the era when paired with low operating cost.

 Likely users included bakers, butchers, florists, parcel carriers, grocers, and route-based trades needing small deliveries around town.
 The front cargo body also created a flat surface for painted business advertising, making the machine a rolling billboard.
 Similar municipal utility thinking would later appear in fire-service motorcycles and other working Harleys.